How to apply for disability benefits

-If you are totally and permanently disabled before age 60 (55 if you are a member of certain designated public safety occupations), you may be eligible for a disability benefit from BC’s Public Service Pension Plan.
+If you are totally and permanently disabled before age 60 (55 for correctional employees and certain ambulance paramedics), you may be eligible for a disability benefit from BC’s Public Service Pension Plan.
 This pays you a monthly benefit for your lifetime and replaces any termination benefits or retirement pension you would normally receive as a plan member.

 If you are eligible for a disability benefit, write to us within two years from when you were last credited with service in the plan to let us know you want to apply.
 If you're unsure when you were last credited with service, contact us.

 - We will provide you an estimate of the monthly disability benefit you may be entitled to receive and summarize next steps

 - You must send us a medical report from your doctor describing the nature of your disability